Aprilio Manganang: National team

 Manganang represented Indonesia in international volleyball tournaments including the Southeast Asian Games and the 2018 Asian Games.
-At the 2015 Southeast Asian Games, the Philippine national team filed a protest which disputed Manganang's gender but was cleared by the FIVB.
+At the 2015 Southeast Asian Games, the Philippine national team filed a protest which disputed Manganang's eligibility and demanded he undergo a sex verification test but was cleared by the FIVB.

 Post-retirement

 Manganang announced his retirement from volleyball in September 2020 at age 28.
 He then entered the Indonesian Army after retiring.
 It was in February 2021, that he learned of his biological sex and his hypospadias condition.
 He underwent corrective surgery and had his legal gender changed from female to male, and change his name from "Aprilia Santini" to "Aprilio Perkasa".
 The Indonesian Volleyball Federation also agreed to not strip the women's volleyball titles won by Manganang saying that he has no fault.

+He married his wife, Claudya Clara who is also from North Sulawesi in December 2022.